Xiao Lu: Early life and education

 Xiao Lu was born in Hangzhou, China, in April 1962.
 She came from a revolutionary family with both of her parents being Socialist Realist artists; a tradition that she rebelled against.

 In July 1984, Xiao Lu graduated from Beijing's Central Academy of Fine Arts Middle School.

 In 1988 she graduated from the Oil Painting department of the Zhejiang Academy of Fine Arts in Hangzhou, where she was the daughter of the President of the academy.

 In her 2010 novel Dialogue (2010), Xiao Lu reveals that she was sexually abused by a guardian trusted by her parents who came from the older generation of Socialist Realist art.
-She states that she telephoned this man not long after shooting her artwork Dialogue in 1989, although has not confirmed whether or not he is related to her decision to shoot the artwork.
+She states that she telephoned this man not long after shooting her artwork Dialogue in 1989, although she has not confirmed whether or not he is related to her decision to shoot the artwork.

 The China/Avant-Garde Exhibition 1989

 Preparations for the China/Avant-Garde Exhibition began in 1986.
 It was the first time that an art exhibition for contemporary Chinese artists had been organized and curated solely by Chinese organizers.
-After having been postponed in 1987 by the launch of the Chinese Communist Party's political movement, “Against Bourgeois Liberalization”, the exhibition finally received official permission to open at the National Art Museum of China in Beijing on the 5th of February 1989.
+After having been postponed in 1987 by the launch of the Chinese Communist Party's political movement, “Against Bourgeois Liberalization”, the exhibition finally received official permission to open at the National Art Museum of China in Beijing on 5 February 1989.

-At around 11:10 am on the 5th of February 1989 – two hours after the China/Avant-Garde Exhibition opened – Xiao Lu fired two shots into her own work, Dialogue, with a gun.
+At around 11:10 am on 5 February 1989 – two hours after the China/Avant-Garde Exhibition opened – Xiao Lu fired two shots into her own work, Dialogue, with a gun.
 The exhibition was immediately closed after the gunshot by the officials of the museum.
-Xiao Lu and Tang Song were arrested.
+Xiao Lu was arrested.

 The Tiananmen Square massacre occurred just four months later, on June 4, 1989.
 After the incident, Xiao Lu's gunshots became incredibly politicized, referred to as “the first gunshots of Tiananmen”, and the China Avant-Garde Exhibition described as “the little Tiananmen Square”.
 The reason for this reaction is that, against the political landscape at the time, the China/Avant-Garde Exhibition was a controversial call for democracy, and Xiao Lu's gunshots were incredibly provocative both for the National Art Museum of China and for the official authorities.
 However, she was regarded as a hero and an inspirational figure by the political and cultural activists in China at that time.
 She was the first female artist having such achievements in the severely sexist Chinese art community.

-Xiao Lu was detained after her gunshot and eventually managed to get to Australia where she made money making portraits for tourists and became a naturalized Australian citizen.